adibzailan/batch_rename/README.md

   - `rename_logic.py`: Core renaming logic
   - `rename_functions.py`: Specific renaming functions
 - `pyinstaller_script.py`: Script for packaging the application with PyInstaller
+- `resources/`: Contains application resources
+  - `fonts/`: Custom fonts used in the application
+  - `images/`: Images used in the application, including the splash screen logo

 ### Frontend (UI) vs Backend (Core)